Maxwell Sno-Park

 Pit toilet at trailhead: Yes

-Trail allows: Dogs on leash only, snowshoeing, cross-country skiing
+Trail allows: Dogs on leash only, snowshoeing, cross-country skiing, overnight stay in shelters (first come first served)

 Description:

-Maxwell Sno-Park is a sno-park between Sisters and Detroit that has many easy and moderate trails.
-At Maxwell Sno-Park you will find many different loops you can do and there is also Big Springs Sno-Park across the highway if you want even more trails to choose from.
+Maxwell Sno-Park is a wonderful sno-park located between Sisters and Detroit that has many easy and moderate trails.
+At Maxwell Sno-Park you will find many different loops that you can snowshoe or cross-country ski and there is also Big Springs Sno-Park across the highway if you want even more trails to choose from.
+The main highlight of this sno-park is Mountain View Shelter which is a large 4-sided shelter where you can spend the night.
+It is stocked with fire wood, there is a nice wood stove inside and there is even an outhouse nearby.

 One of the most scenic loops at Maxwell Sno-Park is a moderate level 7.3 mile loop that takes you up to two shelters, the Mountain View Shelter and the South Maxwell Shelter.

-The Mountain View Shelter sits up on a flat area where before the trees grew in, you could see amazing views of the Three Sisters and Mt.
-Washington.
-Now you can just catch glimpses of the mountains through the growing trees to the south.
-To the northeast you can see Duffy Butte.
+The Mountain View Shelter sits up on a flat area where before the trees grew in, you had amazing views of the Three Sisters and Mount Washington.
+Now you can just catch glimpses of the mountains through the trees to the south.
+To the northeast you will get a great view of Duffy Butte.

-Mountain View Shelter is a spacious, fully enclosed shelter with lots of windows and a big wood fire stove.
+Mountain View Shelter is a spacious, fully enclosed shelter with lots of windows and a big wood stove.
 The shelter is usually stocked with fire wood, although if you are going late in the season, it is best to bring your own just in case the supply at the shelter has run out.
-The shelter can sleep about 15 people and there is even a pit toilet close by for convenience.
+The shelter can sleep about 15 people and there is even an outhouse close by for convenience.

-From Mountain View Shelter, you will take the road straight ahead to a gate and there go right on the Cutoff Trail for a total of 2.38 miles (the Cutoff Trail eventually turns right, continue straight on the Maxwell Loop Trail).
-This trail takes you up and down some small hills and through a beautiful forest, until you reach the South Maxwell Shelter.
+From Mountain View Shelter, you will take the wide road straight ahead to a gate and there you will take a right on the Cutoff Trail for a total of 1.6 miles to another signed junction.
+Continue straight through this junction and now you are on the Maxwell Loop Trail.
+This trail takes you up and down some small hills and through a beautiful forest for 0.7 miles, until you reach the South Maxwell Shelter.
 This is a mostly enclosed shelter with two small windows.
-The door is a leather flap that you can roll open or closed.
-After enjoying the shelter, please always pull the leather flap closed so that snow doesn't get into the shelter.
+The door is a leather flap that you can roll open or keep closed.
+After enjoying the shelter, please always pull the leather flap closed so that snow doesn't blow into the shelter.
 The South Maxwell Shelter isn't very spacious and is more of just a warming hut rather than an overnight hut and it also has an awesome wood stove.

 |

-Overall, this loop is relatively easy.
-There are a few elevation changes and you do have to pay attention to navigation because there are so many little loops you can take on accident.
-This trail is definitely a great beginner-intermediate snowshoe trail with some views and a beautiful forest and even the possibility of a winter overnight.
-Because this is one of the lower elevation sno-parks, it is recommended to do this one in January when we generally have the most snow.
+Even though it is fairly long for a snowshoe trek, this loop is relatively easy.
+There are a few elevation changes and you do have to pay attention to navigation because there are so many junctions, it is easy to take the wrong trail on accident.
+This loop is definitely a great intermediate snowshoe trail with some awesome views and a beautiful forest with the possibility of a winter overnight if you choose to do so.
+Because this is one of the lower elevation sno-parks, it is recommended to do this one in January/early February when there is generally the most snow in Oregon.
+If you want to go up to Mountain View Shelter but don't want to commit to the entire loop, it would be an easy 3.8 mile out and back with 700 feet of elevation gain.

 Directions: